NYPD: Tourist Stabbed With Screwdriver At Lower Manhattan Subway Station

 NEW YORK (CBSNewYork) — A tourist visiting New York City with his family was stabbed with a screwdriver in Lower Manhattan over the weekend, according to police.

 It happened at the Chambers Street subway station around 8 p.m.
-Sunday.READ MORE: Times Square Shooting: Police Speak With Alleged Gunman's Brother As Manhunt Continues
+Sunday.READ MORE: After More Than A Year, The Show Must Go On: More Broadway Shows Announce Plans To Resume Performances

 The victim, 43, was stabbed in the chest and arm and taken to the hospital in stable condition.
-He and his family were visiting from Ecuador, police said.READ MORE: 4th-12th Graders Return To In-Person Learning At Jersey City Schools
+He and his family were visiting from Ecuador, police said.READ MORE: Video: Suspect Pulls Gun, Opens Fire After Brooklyn Fender-Bender

 The suspect, 26-year-old Peterson Merant of the Bronx, was arrested and charged with attempted murder, assault and criminal possession of a weapon, police said.

-Police said the screwdriver used in the attacked was “filed down.”MORE NEWS: Cyberattack Prompts Major Pipeline Operator To Halt Operations; What Will It Potentially Mean For Gas Prices?
+Police said the screwdriver used in the attacked was “filed down.”MORE NEWS: Subway, Transit Hub COVID Vaccine Pop-Up Sites Target Commuters As FDA Approves Pfizer Vaccine For Children 12-15

 They believe the attack was unprovoked.